Indian Institute of Management Kozhikode: Admission

 The institute's current full-time student body consists of 900 graduate students and 79 doctoral students.
 The admissions to PGP course is based on the Common Admission Test (CAT) conducted by the IIMs for admission to graduate programs in management at 20 campuses.
 CAT is considered by test-takers as one of the most competitive exams in the world, with a success rate of about one in hundred.
 In 2015, around 2.1 lakh students enrolled for CAT to get admission to the IIMs.

 49.5% seats in IIM Kozhikode are caste-based reserved quotas according to affirmative action policy of Government of India.
 15% of the admitted students must be of the Scheduled Castes, and 7.5% of seats are reserved for Scheduled Tribes.
 The Other Backward Classes belonging to the "non-creamy layer" have been provided with 27% reservation since 2008 with the consent of the Supreme Court of India.
 3% seats are reserved for Persons with Disability (PWD or DA).
 The reserved category students are admitted based on the CAT score using relaxed admissions criteria.

 The institute also uses group discussions, essays and personal interviews to evaluate the students shortlisted based on CAT scores.
 In 2013, for shortlisting candidates for group discussion/essay/personal interview, IIMK used an index computed with 50 percent weight for the CAT-2012 score, 15 percent weight for academic performance in secondary school, 15 percent weight for academic performance in higher secondary school, 15 percent weight for academic performance in undergraduate level and 5 percent weight for being a female (to ensure gender diversity).
 For PhD admissions (earlier called as FPM), candidates with CAT, GMAT or GATE scores are eligible.
 In 2013, the PGP course of IIM Kozhikode had 54 percent girls, up from 28 percent in the previous academic year.

 Rankings

-IIMK was ranked 4th among IIMs and 5th among management schools in India by the National Institutional Ranking Framework (NIRF) in 2022.IIMK was ranked fourth among IIMs and fourth among management schools in India by the National Institutional Ranking Framework (NIRF) in 2021, seventh by The Week and Business Today's "India's best B-schools 2019" and fifth in India by Outlook India's "Top Public MBA Institutions" of 2020.
+IIM Kozhikode (IIMK) was ranked 3rd with a score of 77.90 among management schools in India according to the National Institutional Ranking Framework (NIRF) in 2024 and ranked 4th among IIMs and 5th with a score of 74.74 among management schools in India by the National Institutional Ranking Framework (NIRF) in 2022.
+IIMK was ranked fourth among IIMs and fourth among management schools in India by the National Institutional Ranking Framework (NIRF) in 2021, seventh by The Week and Business Today's "India's best B-schools 2019" and fifth in India by Outlook India's "Top Public MBA Institutions" of 2020.

+The Quacquarelli Symonds ranked IIMK 151-200 in the world and 23rd in Asia in the QS World University Rankings Global MBA Rankings 2025.